Jun 2026

 High pay requires value.

-If a job promises big money with no experience, no training, no interview, and no clear work, slow down.
+If a job promises big money with no experience, no training, no interview, no proof, and no clear work, slow down.

 You should not pay to apply.